brian-rieder/DailyProgrammer/README.md

 **My Proudest Solutions:**

+*DP197_FoodDeliveryShortestPath.py:* A Dijkstra's algorithm implementation in Python.
+All previous graph theory experience was done in C in my Data Structures class.

 *DP198_WordsWithEnemiesGameImplementation.py:* A full "Words With Enemies" game implementation against an AI.
 Checks all inputs against a dictionary as well as the assigned set of letters to construct the word from.